PoloDB/PoloDB/README.md

 With the filesystem backend, PoloDB stores data in ONE file.
 All the data are saved persistently on the disk.

+It's designed to be flexible, universal, and easy to be searched.
+All the data are encoded in [msgpack](https://msgpack.org/) format and stored in the PoloDB's btree format.

 PoloDB uses WAL(write-ahead logging) to implement transactional writing and protect your data from program crashes.
-Your data is SAFE.

 ## Memory Backend